cenk/endstone-welcome-message/README.md

 Used to manually preview the welcome message for testing before enabling it server-wide.

 - `/wmtest`
-    - Sends a test message using the currently active type.
+    - Previews a test message using the currently active type.

 - `/wmtest [value]`
-    - Sends a test message using the specified type.
+    - Previews a test message using the specified type.
     - Valid values: `chat`, `tip`, `popup`, `toast`, `title`, `form`
     - Example: `/wmtest popup`